 All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.
 For short term payables the nominal costs approximate the fair value.

-The Company's financial liabilities include trade payables and accruals and bank overdraft.
+The Company's financial liabilities include trade payables and accruals, other payables and borrowing.